Prathamesh-Patil-GitHub/practice-programs/README.md

-# 550+ Practice Programs for Learning C, C++, Java, Python, Go, PHP and Leetcode Solutions.
+# 600+ Practice Programs for Learning C, C++, Java, Python, Go, JavaScript, PHP and Leetcode Solutions.

 This repository contains a collection of practice programs that I have developed while learning C, C++, Java, Python, Go and PHP since 2019.
 The programs cover various aspects of programming, including basic syntax and software development concepts.